bitquid-core/bitquid/README.md

 | **Halving Interval** | ~63,115,200 blocks (~4 years at 2s blocks) |
 | **Block Time** | 2 seconds |

-## Web Wallet

-Open `wallet.html` in any modern browser.
-The wallet launches in a compact window and supports:

-- Key generation and encrypted local storage (AES-GCM + PBKDF2)
-- Send and receive BQF tokens
-- QR code address display
-- Transaction history
-- Configurable RPC endpoint and API key

-No server or dependencies required — everything runs in the browser.

 ## Security